Calathea crocata (Eternal Flame Plant) Indoor Care, Propagation, Problems and Solutions

 Diseases

-Apart from root-rot disease, Calathea crocata is also prone to leaf spot disease which is enhanced by the humid conditions that it prefers.
+Calathea crocata is prone to leaf spot disease which is enhanced by the humid conditions in which it grows.
 The disease is indicated by brown patches surrounded by a yellow halo.
-Isolate the affected plant to prevent spread to the other plants and treat it for the leaf spot disease.

 You liked it?
 Share on social media.